landenf/Prognosis-and-Health-Management-Tool/USEAGE.md

 ### Check the health of the app_container
 -- Done | tested
+- add docker health parameters

 ### Check that the app_container is connected to the correct volumes
 -- Done

 ### Check that the app_container is connected to the same network
--- Done
+-- WORK IN PROGRESS

 ### Check the app_container can see attached physical devices
-- Work in progress
+- Done

 ## ROS Checks

 ### Check that all nodes are in consensus that the correct nodes are running
--- Done
+-- NODES SEE EACHOTHER HELP

 ### Check that all req. topics are connected
 -- Done